Rhinox-Training/v-hacd-dll/README.md

+# V-HACD-DLL

+V-HACD-DLL compiles into a dll for use in other applications.

 # The V-HACD library decomposes a 3D surface into a set of "near" convex parts.

 ![Approximate convex decomposition of "Camel"](doc/acd.png)